kkipngenokoech/library-api/README.md

 this application we have created just for the purpose of creating apis, and so we wont be using the app's models since we wont be creating any new data.

+In traditional Django views are used to customize what data to send to the templates.
+Django REST Framework views are similar except the end result is serialized data in JSON format, not the content for a web page!
+Django REST Framework views rely on a model, a URL, and a new file called a serializer

+## serializers

+A serializer33 translates complex data like querysets and model instances into a format that is easy to consume over the internet, typically JSON.
+It is also possible to “deserialize” data - the same process in reverse, whereby JSON data is first validated and then transformed into a dictionary.